hirschlisa/sciencecommunication/Course_sciencecomm.md

 ![image_lightbulb](image/Image_person_idea_lightbulb_byM.WallflowerbyTrendify.png "By M. Wallflower by Trendify" )

 There are several reasons: First, you are the person who is most excited about your research, and you know which impact it can have on people’s lives!
 This means that you are the best person to let others know what you are working on, and explain to them in tangible ways why what you do matters.
 Keep in mind that this is a bit different than what reviewers expect when they ask you why the research gap you are closing matters: This is more about the implications of your findings.
 Think about why anyone who is not an expert in your filed, has read all recent articles and understands the literature should be excited, curious and wanting more!
+Watch the video below to dive deeper into the reasons why Science Communication matters!

 !?[⏯](video/course2-clip3.mp4 "Excerpt from the Infra4NextGen webinar on [*Bridging the gap*](https://www.youtube.com/watch?v=zZxtWySc2vI), speaker: Yuliya Kazakova, Netherlands Interdisciplinary Demographic Institute" )